We are reader-supported. Links on our site may earn us a commission. More about us

 KEF Q350 vs Kanto YU6

-More affordable than all the options above and even the Q350, the Kanto YU6 is an excellent loudspeaker that can deliver deep, precise soundscapes and performs well especially at higher volumes.
-However, there’s a clearly audible white noise coming from the tweeter when the music is quiet.
+More affordable than all the options above, the Kanto YU6 is an excellent loudspeaker that can deliver deep, precise soundscapes and performs well especially at higher volumes.

-Who is the KEF Q350 best suited for?
+Who is KEF Q350 for?

-The KEF Q350 is for audiophiles who are looking for pristine audio quality without breaking the bank.
-These loudspeakers are versatile enough to satisfy the needs of everyone looking for immersive sound, be it for music or home theater.
-They’re versatile, detailed, and powerful enough to be in a small/medium-sized room and reproduce the entire audio spectrum faithfully.
+These speakers are versatile enough to satisfy the needs of everyone looking for immersive sound, be it for music or home theater.
+They’re detailed and powerful enough to be in a small/medium-sized room and reproduce the entire audio spectrum faithfully.

 Share